 In Tunisian Arabic, "Wet" (the adjective) is written using the Latin script as: (m) Mabloul (f) Mabloula Using the Arabic script, it is written as: مبلول (m) مبلولة (f) Listen to these two words pronounced (audio) Examples in sentences or statements "I'm wet."
 Ena mabloul. .أنا مبلول "The dishes are wet."
 El me3oun...

-In Tunisian Arabic, "Necessary" is written using the Latin script as: Lezem Using the Arabic script, it is written as: لازم Listen to this word pronounced (audio) Examples in sentences or statements "Is it necessary?"
+In Tunisian Arabic, "Necessary" (the adjective) is written using the Latin script as: Lezem Using the Arabic script, it is written as: لازم Listen to this word pronounced (audio) Examples in sentences or statements "Is it necessary?"
 Lezem? لازم؟ "It's necessary to use screws."
-Lezem testa3mel tourneviset. .لازم تستعمل تورنوفيسات "That won't be necessary."...
+Lezem testa3mel tourneviset. .لازم تستعمل تورنوفيسات "That won't...

 In Tunisian Arabic, "Probably" is written using the Latin script as: Normalement Using the Arabic script, it is written as: نورمالمون Listen to this word pronounced (audio) Examples in sentences or statements "I can probably meet on Friday."
 Normalement nejmou net9ablou nhar ejom3a. .نورمالمون نجمو نتقابلو نهار الجمعة "I'll probably come back to...